Matt Vierling Player Props: Tigers vs. Blue Jays

-The Detroit Tigers, including Matt Vierling (.375 batting average in his past 10 games), battle starting pitcher Kevin Gausman and the Toronto Blue Jays at Comerica Park, Saturday at 1:10 PM ET.
+After batting .324 with two triples, four walks and three RBI in his past 10 games, Matt Vierling and the Detroit Tigers face the Toronto Blue Jays (who will start Chris Bassitt) at 1:40 PM ET on Sunday.

-He racked up three hits (going 3-for-4 with an RBI) in his most recent appearance against the Blue Jays.
+In his most recent game he had a hitless performance (0-for-2) against the Blue Jays.

 Matt Vierling Game Info & Props vs. the Blue Jays